 Homepage of Alexandre Kaspar

-Until now, I worked as a research assistant in the Computational Fabrication Group of Professor Wojciech Matusik.
+Until now, I worked as a research assistant in the Computational Design and Fabrication Group of Professor Wojciech Matusik.

 Previously, I obtained a bachelor and master's degrees from EPFL where I worked in the Computer Graphics and Geometry laboratory of Professor Mark Pauly.

 My interests span digital and physical fabrication, computer graphics and vision, machine learning and HCI.

 You can find my latest CV here.